TYPES OF CABLING

 - A cladding, which bends the light and confines it to the core, surrounded by

-- A substrate layer (in some fibres) of glass which does not carry light, but adds to the diameter and strength of the fiber, covered by
+- A substrate layer (in some fibres) of glass which does not carry light, but adds to the diameter and strength of the fibre, covered by

 - A primary buffer coating, which provides the first layer of mechanical protection, covered by

-- A secondary buffer coating, this protects the relatively fragile primary coating and the underlying fiber.
+- A secondary buffer coating, this protects the relatively fragile primary coating and the underlying fibre.

 Single-mode fibres have the very broadest bandwidth, lowest cost and lowest attenuation of any available optical fibre.
 Therefore, they are universally used in long-distance telephony and cable television applications.